-Professor Nash. - 402 CHURCH HISTORY II.
+- PROFESSOR NASH.
+(1938-1939, Professor Browne). - 402 CHURCH HISTORY II.
 From the close of the Apostolic Age to the Reformation.

 Prescribed, second year, four hours.
+PROFESSOR NASH.
+(1938-1939, Professor Browne).

-Professor Nash. - 403 CHURCH HISTORY III.
+- CHURCH HISTORY III.
 From the Reformation to modern times.

-A continuation of Course 402.
+403 A continuation of Course 402.
 Lectures, recitations, and assigned reading.

-Prescribed, third year, first semester, two hours.

-PROFESSOR NASH. - Apologists and the later Greek and Latin Fathers, the Nicene and Post-Nicene theology; Mediæval theology, the rise and development of Scholasticism; the Reformation and Counter Reformation, the formulation of the Creeds, Protestant and Roman Catholic; the modern influence of philosophy and scientific research upon theology.
-Text: History of Christian Doctrine, Fisher.
+Prescribed, third year, first semester, two hours. - PROFESSOR NASH.
+(1938-1939, Professor Browne). - 404 and Post-Nicene theology; Mediæval theology, the rise and development of Scholasticism; the Reformation and Counter Reformation, the formulation of the Creeds, Protestant and Roman Catholic; the modern influence of philosophy and scientific research upon theology.
+Text: History of Christian Doctrine,